tkosciol/tkosciol.github.io/associate_sonata.md

 *   have a PhD degree in computer science, or a quantitative field such as biology, bioinformatics, physics or mathematics,
 *   have excellent written and oral communication skills in English,
-*   have _expertise_ in machine learning (esp. deep learning methods and software, e.g. TensorFlow, Keras),
+*   have experience in data science, metagenomics, and microbiome research,
-*   have _documented experience_ in test-driven software development,
 *   have a collaborative mindset,
 *   enjoy interdisciplinary work,
 *   understand the importance of communication and interactions with other group members, collaborators and Centre members.